Periodic Classification of Elements | Class 10 CBSE | Web Notes | Part 3 - Modern Periodic Table

 Non-Metal

 In the middle, semi-metal or metalloid are found.
 They show intermediate properties of metals and non-metals.
-These borderline elements include boron, silicon, germanium, arsenic, antimony, tellurium & polonium.
+These borderline elements include boron, silicon, germanium, arsenic, antimony, tellurium, and polonium.

 Non-metals form bonds by gaining electrons.
 So, they are electronegative.

-In a period, tendency of gaining electrons increases from left to right up to 17th group.
-It decreases in 18th group.
+In a period, the tendency to gain electrons increases from left to right up to the 17th group.
+It decreases in the 18th group.

-These trends help to predict the nature of oxides formed by the elements because generally the metal oxides are basic and non-metal oxides are acidic.
+These trends help predict the nature of oxides formed by the elements because generally, metal oxides are basic, and non-metal oxides are acidic.